Elderly couple celebrates first date, again

 FORT WAYNE, Ind.
-(WANE) – An elderly couple isn’t letting health problems stop them from having a date.
+(WANE) – An elderly couple in the Fort Wayne area isn’t letting health problems stop them from having a date.
 83-year-old Orval and 86-year-old Ellen have been married for 36 years.
 They both were married once already.
 They lived in the same apartment complex when they met outside, watching a fire that was happening across the way.
 But then they got distracted.

 “There was a good looking blonde over there,” Orval said.
 “But he didn’t know I was wearing a wig,” Ellen joked.